woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Susan**: Good night, Marilyn.

-**Susan**: She’s going to a fashion show here in the city tomorrow.She is sleeping here so she won’t have to travel from Riverdale in the morning.
+**Susan**: She’s going to a fashion show here in the city tomorrow.
+She is sleeping here so she won’t have to travel from Riverdale in the morning.

 **Harry**: You two must be close.